jkrakowi/CppCheatSheet/README.md

 ```
 $ sudo apt-get install cmake
 ```
-To compile exmaple, fo to the example's root folder and run following commands:
+To compile exmaple, go to the example's root folder and run following commands:

 ```
 $ cmake CMakeLists.txt